 - Single partnership or joint working projects

-- Any size of the project may apply, and judges will be reviewing impact and efficacy
+- Any size of project may apply, and judges will be reviewing impact and efficacy

-- The project must be ongoing or should have been completed with results relevant to the past two years up until the awards deadline date
+- Project must be ongoing or should have been completed with results relevant to the past two years up until the awards deadline date